Honda 1300 Stories

 Author: “C/G Test Group” (uncredited)

-Summary: Air-cooled four-cylinder, powerful, smooth up to 8000rpm, low noise level even at high revolutions, power performance comparable to a 1600cc GT, poor fuel economy, worrisome handling a cause for concern, unsatisfactory heater and demister.
+Summary: Air-cooled four-cylinder, powerful, smooth up to 8000rpm, low noise level even at high revolutions, power performance comparable to a 1600cc GT, poor fuel economy, unsettled handling a cause for concern, unsatisfactory heater and demister.

 Road testing the Honda 1300 77 Deluxe